Dmitry Pozharsky: Legacy

-Pozharsky's family became extinct in 1672, upon the death of his granddaughter, who was married to Prince Yuri Dolgorukov, the most famous Russian commander of the time ('of the Dolgoruky family, not to be confused with the "long handed" Ryurikid prince of the Middle Ages').
-Yet his memory would be cherished by the Romanov dynasty which to a great extent owned the crown due to his prowess and skill.
+Pozharsky's memory would be cherished by the Romanov dynasty which to a great extent owned the crown due to his prowess and skill.
 When patriotic feelings were on the rise during the Napoleonic Wars, a bronze Monument to Minin and Pozharsky was erected on Red Square.
 The day when Pozharsky and Minin entered the Moscow Kremlin as liberators was reestablished as a national holiday in 2005.
 During Euro 2012 group game between Russia and Poland, Russian fans unfurled a huge banner that read 'This is Russia' with Pozharsky's image.

 Dmitry Pozharsky is a strong unifying figure for those professional historians who oppose Romanovs' version of Russian history for being extremely one-sided.
 Professor Andrei Fursov was also outspoken about the illegitimacy of Mikhail's election: "Because they gathered some random people who screamed 'Mikhail'...
 The screamers supported him but there was no choice, there were armed Cossacks nearby!
 Here it is, a new tsar.
 Boyars could console themselves, firstly, by the fact they had remained intact; secondly, by the fact "Misha Romanov is young, he has not reached his full mind yet and will be obedient to us"; thirdly, the fact Pozharsky did not become tsar...
 That is why they did not like him [Pozharsky].
 He was a Hero, and they, mostly, were traitors.
 Indeed, in 1610, the Moscow boyars were guided by selfish class interest, swore allegiance to Vladislav, and they were ready to “lie down” under his father Sigismund.
 It isn't surprising the traitorous boyars had been sitting with Poles as their allies in Kremlin.
 When Kremlin was taken, Pozharsky has made a huge mistake.
 Instead of bringing the traitors to justice, he has declared them [liberated] prisoners of Poles."